 The pasta soaks up a lot of the “juice” and magically it turns into something new that is very reminiscent of goulash.
 Voila!
 It’s like a whole different second meal with no extra effort.

 I will have to ask my mom to confirm, but I am pretty sure this is the chili she grew up with as well.
 I know she refers to it as Maw-Maw’s recipe, so that has to be the case!
 No matter where the recipe came from, it is sure to be a budge friendly family pleaser on a cold day.

-- In a large stock pot, cook the ground beef and onions with a bit of salt and pepper until meat is brown and onions are soft.
+- In a large stock pot, cook the ground beef, onions and green pepper (if using) with a bit of salt and pepper until meat is brown and onions are soft.

 - Stir in beans, tomatoes, chili powder and tomato juice.
 Simmer for at least a half hour or as long as you’d like.
 Be sure to stir occasionally.

-- Garnish with shredded cheddar and oyster crackers, if desired.
+- Garnish with shredded cheese and oyster crackers, if desired.